MicrosoftDocs/bot-docs/contributor-guide/content-channel-guidance.md

 * **Privacy information**: There is an all-up privacy policy for Microsoft Online Services that covers all of Azure.
 Privacy information specific to a service should be presented as technical content, not "privacy statements".
 See https://azure.microsoft.com/en-us/support/legal/.

 * **Redirect articles**:  Do not republish an article so that the content of the article is a link to the replacement content.
-Convert the article into an actual redirect so the user doesn't have to click to go the the replacement content.
+Convert the article into an actual redirect so the user doesn't have to click to go the replacement content.

 * **Reference content**: managed reference, REST APIs, PowerShell cmdlet help, schema reference, and error reference content is published to docs.microsoft.com, but not through this repository.